 I am used to discomfort and enduring things, and showing as little discomfort as possible is my way of doing it.
 I can suffer pain and discomfort and shame and fear and I can suppress it in a way that you might not notice anything at all, so it’s better not to rely on me giving you a stop signal.
 It’s not that I don’t want to, it’s just that I can’t.

 My dentist often asked me to test the stop signal during my initial visits.
 He kept reminding me of this from the first visit and during every treatment.
 I never did.
 I wanted to, really badly.
-I was imagining doing it, I was preparing to do it, I was planning it.
-Throughout the visit I was telling myself “come on, just do it now”, “just raise your hand, come on”‚ “he asked you to, just do it”, but I just couldn’t.
+I was imagining doing it, I was preparing to do it, I was planning it, but I just couldn't.
 Raising my hand is a huge thing.
 Four visits later and I realised I promised to use the signal but never did and I also realised that this seemed to be really important to my dental team.
 I promised myself I would use the sign no matter what and if I found it difficult, I would tense every muscle in my body for that second and would just raise my hand no matter what.

 I managed to do it.
 And it was more stressful than anything I have ever done during a dental visit.
 We had to interrupt the treatment and I ended up sitting there staring into space motionless for several minutes.
 I heard my dentist talking to me, he was asking me something and I wanted to reply but my ability to talk was blocked.
 I felt the urge to cry and felt ashamed, sad and literally had no control over myself.
 After a few minutes I was fine and we could carry on with the treatment.
 I needed several visits to even try to use the stop signal again.
 So dentists everywhere, just be aware that a stop signal is a huge deal and extremely hard to give.
 The good news is that I feel more and more comfortable about potentially giving the stop signal as my dentist hasn’t got tired of reminding me of it over and over again.